defisym/OpenFusionExamples/Extensions/EpicOnlineServices/ToInstall/Files/Help/EpicOnlineServices/EpicOnlineServices.md

 ## Action

+- General
+  - Query
+    - *Query new data from server, should be call periodically or on demand*
+    - *use the same type of `Query Complete` action*

+- Auth
   - Login
   - Logout
     - *if `AuthType` is `Developer`, then you don't need to input accounts again when login*

-- Query
+- Achievement && Stat
-  - *Query new data from server, should be call periodically or on demand*
-  - *use the same type of `Query Complete` action*

   - Unlock Achievement

   - Ingest Stat
     - *behavior depends on the type of stat*
     - *e.g., sum -> add value to the given stat*

+- Presence
   - Set Rich Text

 ## Condition

+- General
   - On Error
     - *sometimes extension will ignore error and continue process, please read Epic documents*

-- On Login
-- On Logout

-- User Login

   - Query Complete
     - *Query achievement definition -> `Achievement`*
     - *Query stat -> `Stat`*
     - *Query presence -> `Presence`*

+- Auth
+  - On Login
+  - On Logout

+  - User Login

 ## Expression

+- General
   - Last Error

+- Auth
   - Account ID
   - Product User ID
-  - *usually you don't need it, but useful for testing*
+    - *usually you don't need it, but useful for testing, e.g., reset user achievement in dev portal*

+- Achievement && Stat
   - Stat Value
     - *Get stat value, need query complete*

+- Presence
   - Rich Text
     - *Get rich text, need query complete*